franfreezy/dataScience/README.md

 PROJECT HUMANITY
-UN DATA ANALYSIS
-This repo contains data analysis and visualization to obtain actionable insights that will either transform the world, put me out there, or mitigate challenges facing humanity in our world today.
-We focus on the data from KNBS and UN.
-The goal has always been to be part of the UN family and transform the world while at it.

-This project uses a react, Vite and django combo for the user interface

 [Population changes across African capital cities](https://youtu.be/DdUtOm7Y5x4)
 #Algiers #Luanda #Porto-Novo #Gaborone #Ouagadougou #Bujumbura #Praia #Yaounde #Bangui #N'Djamena #Moroni #Brazzaville #Yamoussoukro #Kinshasa #Djibouti